 This is it, the day I’ve been waiting for.
-Today I swim with a colony of Australian Sea Lions.
+Today I will be swimming with Sea Lions in South Australia.
 I let this thought sink in and smile quietly to myself.
 It is an incredible thing joining a perfectly evolved species in its home environment.
-This is it, a day to remember and a life goal about to be realized, I lie in bed eyes wide shut, with only one present thought, almost like a passing dream, a dream of swimming with South Australian Sea Lions.
-A sea dreamer.
+For me, this is a day to remember and a life goal about to be realized.
+I lie in bed eyes wide shut, with only one present thought – almost like a passing dream – a dream of swimming with Sea Lions.
+I feel like A Sea Dreamer.

-About an hour boat ride outside of Port Lincoln there is an area know as Seal Cove at Hopkins Island, and it is a gem of an environment.
-The cove is sheltered from the open ocean by the Eyre Peninsula and plays home to juvenile Aussie Sea Lions looking to separate from the colony and learn from their mothers the intricate ways of the underwater world.
+About an hour boat ride outside of Port Lincoln there is an area know as Seal Cove at Hopkins Island, which is a gem of an environment.
+The cove is sheltered from the open ocean by the Eyre Peninsula and therefore plays home to an impressive colony of juvenile Aussie Sea Lions.
+The creatures are looking to separate from the main colony in order to learn from their mothers the intricate ways of the underwater world.

 Australian Sea Lions are an incredibly unique species found only in Southern and Western Australia, with a known population of about 15,000 in total.
 They are a protected species under the National Parks and Wildlife Act and flourish in and around Kangaroo Island and the Eyre Peninsula in South Australia.